IanWalston/login/README.md

 ## login.js

-I have added some functionality to this form that would not make sense for a real login form.
-I did this as a way to demonstrate my javascript skills.
+I have added some additional functionality to this form to display my javascript skills.

 This javascript file will handle form submission.
 It checks to see if the username and password are correct.